JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ##### Maintainability

 The codebase should be modular and documented to facilitate future updates and bug fixes.
-Automated tests should cover core functionality of the interpreter and extension commands.
+Automated tests should cover the core functionality of the interpreter and extension commands.

 #### Security